Chairzard/WP-Fonts/README.md

 Masochists only: Kerning your fonts that include kerning classes.

-1. PREREQUISTE: Keep unaltered copies of your fonts handy.
+1. PREREQUISITE: Keep unaltered copies of your fonts handy.
-2. You'll need to manually add all your small-cap glyphs to the kerning classes that the glyphs they’re based off of are in (for example, you’d add “a.sc” to the Kerning classes “A” is in).
+2. You'll need to manually add all your small-cap glyphs to the kerning classes that the glyphs they’re based on are in (for example, you’d add “a.sc” to the Kerning classes “A” is in).
 Save a copy of the new font file(s) with these additions.
 3. Create 2 new files titled Left and Right.
 4. Remove all glyphs from ALL kerning classes on the left or right side, besides the .sc glyphs (you should delete any tables that don't have .sc glyphs on the side you're working on).
 Save.
 5. Repeat step 4, but in the other file/on the other side.
 Save.
 6. Load the file from step 2.
 Delete all kerning classes.
 7. Load the vanilla font from step one from within the same window (this enables imports).
 8. Go to the kerning class tables (element → font info → lookups → GPOS) and import the kerning tables from the other font (delete any "per glyph" tables; they'll be blank.
-The same goes for the following steps).
+The same goes for the following steps.
 Give the table and classes unique numbers/names (or you may run into wonky behavior).
-9. Arrange the kerning classes in the same order as the are in the base font.
+9. Arrange the kerning classes in the same order as they are in the base font.
 Save and quit FontForge (this prevents crashes).
 10. Open the file you're working on.
 Within that window, open the "left" or "right" file.
 11. Import the kerning classes from that file.
 Arrange the imported classes below the existing ones.
 Save and quit.
 12. Open the file you're working on.
 Within that window, open the "left" or "right" file not used in step 10.
 13. Import the kerning classes from that file.
 Arrange the imported classes below the existing ones.
 Merge them into the classes from step 11 (merge them in the same order; for example, you'd merge kerning class 4 from the right file into class 4 from the left).
 14. Export the font.

 **IMPORTANT NOTE:** I recommend saving in the file format that the original font files were in to avoid losing the font’s hinting data.
-For ttf files, generate the fonts in “TrueType” format, and make sure that within the Options box you have the following settings checked:
+For ttf files, generate the fonts in “TrueType” format, and make sure that within the Options box, you have the following settings checked:
 - Hints
 - Flex Hints
 - TrueType Hints